microsoft/msquic/README.md

 # Contributing

-For information on contributing, please see our guidlines in [CONTRIBUTING.md](./.github/CONTRIBUTING.md).
+For information on contributing, please see our [contribution guidlines](./.github/CONTRIBUTING.md).